igorline/slither_wiki/Upgradeability-Checks.md

 Contracts based on `delegatecallproxy` cannot be initialized through constructors.
 As a result, init functions must be used.
 These functions do not benefit from:

-* The Solidity C3 linearization.
-As a result, an init function can be called multiple times, or never.
+* Solidity C3 linearization: an init function can be called multiple times, or never.
 * The init functions must be calleable only once.
 * Race conditions can occur during deployment.